 Elements Details

 Board/Committee fees 2011 Fees per annum are:

 Board Chairman Fee \$775,000

 Board NED Base Fee \$210,000

 Committee Fees Committee Chair Committee Member

 Audit \$65,000 \$32,500

 Risk \$57,000 \$30,000

 Human Resources \$55,000 \$25,000

 Governance \$35,000 \$15,000

 Technology \$35,000 \$15,000

 Other fees/benefits Work on Special Committees may attract additional fees of an amount considered appropriate in the circumstances.

 Post-employment benefits Superannuation contributions are made at a rate of 9% (but only up to the Government's prescribed maximum contributions limit) which satisfies the Company's statutory superannuation contributions and are not included in the base fee.

 The ANZ Directors' Retirement Scheme was closed effective 30 September 2005.
 Accrued entitlements relating to the ANZ Directors' Retirement Scheme were fixed at 30 September 2005 and NEDs had the option to convert these entitlements into ANZ shares.
 Such entitlements, either in ANZ shares or cash, will be carried forward and transferred to the NED when they retire (including interest accrued at the 30 day bank bill rate for cash entitlements).

-The accrued entitlements for current NEDs fixed under the ANZ Directors' Retirement Scheme as at 30 September 2005 were as follows:
+The accrued entitlements fo 30 September 2005 were as for current NEDs fixed under the ANZ Directors' Retirement Scheme as at as follows:

 G Clark \$83,197

 D Meiklejohn \$64,781

 J Morschel \$60,459

-Directors' Share Plan With effect from 1 October 2009, ANZ ceased all new purchases under the Directors' Share Plan (the Plan), although existing shares will continue to be held in trust.
-As shares were purchased from remuneration forgone, they were not subject to performance conditions.
+Directors' Share Plan although existing shares wil forgone, they were not subje acquired under the Plan wer during which the shares cou l continue to be held in trust. ect to performance condition re purchased on market and v rchases under the Directors' Share Plan (the Plan), As shares were purchased from remuneration as.
 Participation in the plan was voluntary.
-Shares acquired under the Plan were purchased on market and were subject to a minimum one year restriction, during which the shares could not be traded.
-In the event of serious misconduct, all shares held in trust will be forfeited.
-All costs associated with the Plan are met by the Company.
+Shares were subject to a minimum one year restriction, at of serious misconduct, all shares held in trust will the Company.

-The Plan was not a performance-based share plan and was not intended as an incentive component of NED remuneration.
+The Plan was not a performa NED remuneration. ance-based share plan and w as not intended as an incentive component of